-Comporta in 3 Days for Families - Praia da Comporta wooden walkways and gentle sand for small children
+Comporta in 3 Days - Praia da Comporta wooden walkways and gentle sand for small children

-Comporta in 3 Days for Families - Praia da Comporta wooden walkways and gentle sand for small children
+Comporta in 3 Days - Praia da Comporta wooden walkways and gentle sand for small children

 A calm, family-focused 3-day plan in Comporta (June, summer) that balances beach time, easy nature, short transfers and kid-friendly meals.
 Pacing includes naps, snack breaks and stroller-friendly options.
 Ages noted where helpful.